fbpx

 Context

-IPCC code red has prompted governments at national and state levels to urgently develop climate change adaptation and mitigation pathways, making it an important aspect of the current development discourses.
-There is also an understanding pledged by world leaders at COP26 in Glasgow that the financing for climate must be substantially increased.
+IPCC code red has repeatedly prompted governments at international, national and state levels to urgently develop climate change adaptation and mitigation pathways, making it an important aspect of the current development discourses.
+There is also an understanding pledged by world leaders at COP28 in Expo City, Dubai, that the financing for climate must be substantially increased.
 While the science, investment and activism part grow on one side, conversion of these facts, resources, and voices into context specific solutions at scale remains hard.
 In urban areas, this gap is starker.
-Urban areas harbor a multitude of complexities in terms of livelihoods, populations, inequalities, governance, thus making it tricky to detect and understand climate induced disaster risks.
+Urban areas harbour a multitude of complexities in terms of livelihoods, populations, inequalities, governance, thus making it tricky to detect and understand climate induced disaster risks.
 Deciphering risks is also difficult with the current hazard warnings as they generalise information for complete districts or cities at best.
-Thus, leaving neighbourhoods with little information about their specific vulnerabilities that is needed in order to adapt to the amplifying risks, making informed pre-emptive action by individuals/local communities almost impossible.
+Thus, leaving neighbourhoods with little information about their specific vulnerabilities that is needed in order to adapt to the amplifying risks, making informed pre- emptive action by individuals/local communities almost impossible.

 Need